linkedin/DuaLip/docs/index.rst

 #.
 Efficient
     Although we follow first-order gradient methods to solve the problem, we implement several highly efficient algorithms for each of the component steps.
 See the :ref:`solver <solver>` for more details.
 This allows us to scale up 20x over a naive implementation.
 Please see `Ramanath et. al. (2021) <https://arxiv.org/abs/2103.05277>`_ for a comparative study.

 #.
+Parallelism
+    We support extreme-scale parallelism in our DuaLip solver, which can solve tens of millions of small separate LPs simultaneously.
+There are arising applications like personalized constrained optimization in recommender systems, which require adding personalized constraints for each unique user.
+In this case, each LP is dedicated for each user and only contains a small number of decision variables at per user level.
+Our parallel version of DuaLip can enable solving tens of millions of separate small LPs for all different users in parallel.

+#.
 Modular Design
     In our implementation, any problem can be formulated through a highly modular approach.